Should I Apply

 The Fund recognizes that young investigators may find it difficult to remain in pediatric research because of a lack of funding.
 Therefore, the purpose of this program is to encourage the development of medical research in child health by awarding small grants to new researchers, helping them gain a foothold in this important area.
+The goal is to fund applicants who will go on to be independent investigators.
 The Fund will make up to 30 awards total with two funding cycles (15 awards each).

 In the Early Career Award Program, the Fund is particularly interested in applicants that show great potential to impact that field of children's health through medical research.
 Both an applicant's aptitude and inclination toward research are considered.
 The quality of the mentor and the mentoring relationship are also considered to be important predictors of success.

 1. Physicians who are in a residency/fellowship training program, or who completed that program no more than one year before the date of submission of the Concept Paper.

 2. Post-doctoral researchers who received the doctoral level degree no more than three years prior to the date of submission of the Concept Paper.